-The interplay between jurisdictions does not, in practice, materially affect the Board's handling of cartel investigations, including cross-border cases.
-The principle of comity does not have an explicit provision in Turkish competition law.
-Cartel conduct that was investigated elsewhere in the world can be prosecuted in Turkey if it has had an effect on Turkish markets.
+It is fair to say that the interplay between jurisdictions does not, in practice, materially affect the Board's handling of cartel investigations, including cross-border cases.
+The principle of comity does not constitute an explicit provision in Turkish competition law.
+A cartel's conduct that was investigated elsewhere in the world can be prosecuted in Turkey if it has had an effect on Turkish markets.